-Executive Summary SPEAK UP AFRICA 2024 N REVIEW 2024 was a year of bold action, strengthened partnerships, and transformative impact at Speak Up Africa.
+2024 was a year of bold action, strengthened partnerships, and transformative impact at Speak Up Africa.
 We held a malaria awareness campaign that reached over 1.5 million people during the Africa Cup of Nations, bolstered by private sector partnerships with Canal+ and renowned artist Didi B. We helped drive major policy wins, including Côte d'Ivoire's ratification of the African Medicines Agency treaty and Senegal's attainment of WHO Maturity Level 3 pharmaceutical certification.

-Through initiatives like Voix EssentiELLEs and the African Women in Digital Health program, we strengthened women's leadership and gender equity in health policy and digital health strategies.
-Our champions from scientists to youth leaders-were recognized during our annual Speak Up Africa Day for innovations in malaria, NTDs, and digital health.
+Through initiatives like Voix EssentiELLES and the African Women in Digital Health program, we strengthened women's leadership and gender equity in health policy and digital health strategies.
+Our champions-from scientists to youth leaders-were recognized during our annual Speak Up Africa Day for innovations in malaria, NTDs, and digital health.
+Advocacy efforts led to a fourfold increase in domestic health budgets in Benin and Burking Faso.

 Our journey this year was guided by one clear belief: Africa's challenges demand African solutions, courageous leadership, and united action.